OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 alias lbm-nouveau off
 ```

-Alongside this configuration the VFIO driver should be loaded passing the id of the PCI cards we want to attach to VMs.
+Alongside this configuration the VFIO driver should be loaded by passing the id of the PCI cards we want to attach to VMs.
 For example, for NVIDIA GRID K2 GPU we pass the id `10de:11bf`.
 File `/etc/modprobe.d/local.conf`:

 ```default
 options vfio-pci ids=10de:11bf